 The Luzerner Sinfonieorchester is the orchestra-in-residence of the renowned KKL Luzern.
-As Switzerland’s oldest symphony orchestra, it has gained an international standing that extends far beyond its home territory.
+As Switzerland’s oldest symphony orchestra, it has gained an international standing and is perceived as one of the leading Swiss symphonic ensembles.

-Strongly anchored in Lucerne, a city with a worldwide reputation for music, the orchestra offers a number of annual concert cycles and organizes the Zaubersee Festival – Russian Music Lucerne.
+Strongly anchored in Lucerne, a city with a worldwide reputation for music, the orchestra offers a number of concert cycles and organises the Zaubersee Festival of Russian chamber music in Lucerne.
 It also acts as the opera orchestra of the Lucerne Theatre.
-In the 2011/12 season, James Gaffigan was appointed Chief Conductor of the orchestra.
-His contract was extended early in 2015 until 2022.
-With the formation of the private foundation Stiftung für das Luzerner Sinfonieorchester in 2007/08, the orchestra expanded by 20 musicians to its current size of 70 players.
+The Chief Conductor of the Luzerner Sinfonieorchester has, since the 2011/12 season, been James Gaffigan, who is due to conclude a successful era in Lucerne with the 2020/21 season.
+The Chief Conductor Designate is Michael Sanderling.